Why Are UFC Fighters Bald? (4 Reasons Explained)

 This is often a problem for women fighters or men with really long hair, and that’s why plenty of fighters in training will choose to put cornrows in their hair or another method that lets them do MMA with long hair.

-But cornrows or any other hairstyle aren’t always a savior for resisting your hairs being pulled out of your head.
+But cornrows or any other hairstyle aren’t always a savior for resisting your hair being pulled out of your head.

 The scarring on a fighter’s head can stop the hair from developing at the root and growing altogether!